prasanjit-/pluggable-terraform-in-ansible/good-practices.md

-# Ansible Playbook Hierarchy
+# Recommended Ansible Playbook Hierarchy

 The recommended file tree structure for an ideal Ansible playbook.
+Not directly related to this project.

+Note: This is just for reference whilst creating the playbook.

 ```
 production                # inventory file for production servers